valtimo-platform/valtimo-documentation/extending-valtimo/dashboard/custom-data-source.md

 ## Back-end

-The dependency `com.ritense.valtimo:dashboard` can be used to develop a back-end for a data source.
+The dependency `com.ritense.valtimo:dashboard` is required to develop a data source in the Valtimo back-end.

 ### Data source specification